CodifyPlus/CodifyPlus-Dashboard-API/README.md

-## CodifyPlus Dashboard API
+## StartupKro Dashboard API

-This is the API for the CodifyPlus Dashboard.
+This is the API for the StartupKro Dashboard.
 It is a RESTful API built with Node.js, Express, and MongoDB.

 - Looking to contribute in any way?
 Check out the [Contributing Guidelines](./CONTRIBUTING.md)
 - Facing a problem?
 Check out the [Issues Page]()